7 Things to Know About Breastfeeding in Public

 Avoid Germ-Filled Places

 To get some privacy, you may think a public bathroom stall is a good idea.
 We strongly recommend avoiding places like this.
 Remember, your baby is eating.
-Every time the toilet flushes with the lid open, “it releases an aerosol spray of tiny tainted water droplets.” (discovery.com) You don’t want him or her to pick up any unnecessary germs.
+Every time the toilet flushes with the lid open, “it releases an aerosol spray of tiny tainted water droplets.”
+You don’t want him or her to pick up any unnecessary germs.

 Be Prompt